 Another issue with free wellness programs is that although they may focus on promoting generic improvements, such as exercise and healthy eating, they’re not addressing more detrimental health concerns that employees may have.
 For example, an employee with a chronic condition like diabetes or asthma won’t find these generic programs helpful for their own situation.

-On top of that, many of these programs are not supported by a history of analytics or healthcare expertise, which can limit their effectiveness because they’re not incorporating data for positive change.
+Additionally, many programs lack a foundation in analytics or healthcare expertise, which limits their effectiveness because they don’t use data to drive positive change.
 Without proper analysis of an employee’s health metrics, it is difficult to identify areas of concern and develop targeted solutions that can address the root causes of their health issues.

 “Many of these programs are not supported by a history of analytics or healthcare expertise, which can limit their effectiveness because they’re not incorporating data for positive change.”